sparkflows/sparkflows-docs/docs/tutorials/data-science/bike-rental-prediction.rst

 Extract hour from time using datatype timestamp
 ------------------------------------------------

-It Extracts hour from time using datatype timestamp using DateTimeFieldExtract Node.
+It extracts hour from time using datatype timestamp using DateTimeFieldExtract Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^